 The Children’s Program then runs alongside the service.
 The children leave after their message and return by Communion time.
-This gives them an hour devoted to professional instruction in the arts (visual, dance, music, drama).
-Their art products are presented to the congregation on a regular basis.
-For example, the artwork hangs in the church (picture below), and the kids are gradually composing the musical setting for “St Tim’s Children’s Mass”.
+This gives them an hour devoted to professional instruction in various disciplines: cooking, visual art, dance, music, drama, etc. The products of these programs are presented to the congregation on a regular basis.
+For example, the artwork hangs in the church (picture below), and the kids are gradually composing the musical setting for “St Tim’s Children’s Mass” that gets incorporated in the Relaxed Service liturgies.
+Children are divided into small groups based on age; age groupings are flexible depending on who is in attendance.
+Please refer to the Home Page for current programming.

 All artistic endeavours are children-led.
 So they write their scripts, sketch their designs, and write their own music.
 The main goal of the 1 hour children’s program is to cultivate, through the arts, the Golden Rule values that are shared among most cultures of the world, and help children think through how they might apply them in real life situations.